VilledeMontreal/politique-libre/Directives/PublicationProjetVille.md

 The project will be published in GitHub under the city’s account at github.com/villedemontreal

-### Project Maintainers
+### Open-Source Project Maintainers

-One or more project maintainers must be designated prior to publication.
+A project maintainers must be designated prior to publication.
 A maintainers should usually have an in-depth understanding of the project and will be able to oversee its coding and other features.
-The project maintainer is responsible for managing project development and ensuring that the city can benefit from open-access publication.
+The project maintainer is responsible for managing project evolution to ensure that the city can benefit from open-source publication.

-We recommend naming more than one maintainer to ensure maintenance of the project.

-New maintainers might be appointed over the course of a project, once they have demonstrated the necessary abilities for this role.
-Such an appointment must be supported by at least one existing maintainer and not be rejected by any other project maintainer.
-Once an appointment has been approved, the new maintainer will have the same rights as the others.
-A person named as maintainer could be someone associated with the city or an external contributor not associated with the city.

-A project maintainer may abandon this role at any time.
-Under such circumstances, s/he advises the rest of the community to ensure a transition of responsibility, if necessary.

-### Identity to Use for Publication

-One of the assigned project maintainers will handle open-access publication of the project.
-This publication must be performed using the maintainer’s name and city email address.
-Any changes made on behalf of the city following project publication must also use the city email address.

-Using a city email address makes it possible to distinguish between contributions made on behalf of the city from those made outside working hours (not paid by the city).

-All contributions for which the city owns the intellectual property must be made by an employee or contractor working for the city.

-All individual contributions must be made using a personal email address.

 ### Licence

-Any project code published will use the MIT license.
-A LICENSE.md file, as defined in Appendix A, must be saved to the project’s base folder following initial publication.
+Any project code published will use the *MIT* license.
+A LICENSE file, as defined in Appendix A, must be saved to the project’s base folder following initial publication.

-A Creative Commons license will be used for other project components, such as images and documentation.
+A *Creative Commons* license will be used for other project components, such as images and documentation.

 The Open Data Commons Open Database License (ODbL) will be used for